HagopB/cyclegan/data/trainA/images.md

-# Insert here all images belonging to class A, example: Picasso #
+# Insert here all images belonging to class/style A, example: Picasso paintings